unrealwork/atsd-use-cases/Chart_of_the_Day/world-progress-explorer/README.md

 |life_expectancy_at_birth_by_country|Number of years a newborn is predicted to live given constant mortality figures|
 |population_total_by_country| Recorded number of people living in a given country|

-For detailed information about using the **TRENDS** service, read this [guide](../../how-to/shared/trends.md).
+For detailed information about using the **Trends** service, read this [guide](../../how-to/shared/trends.md).

 ## Visualization

 The visualizations in the chart above demonstrate a [user-defined function](../../how-to/shared/trends.md#user-defined-functions) which sets the year 1990 as the baseline using the [`fred.js`](https://apps-chartlab.axibase.com/portal/resource/scripts/fred.js) library.
 Using the `PercentChangeFromYearAgo` function instead creates the visualization below.
-Open the **TRENDS** interface and explore the data using the same drop-down menus to navigate between countries and metrics.
+Open the **Trends** interface and explore the data using the same drop-down menus to navigate between countries and metrics.

 ![](images/wps-1.png)
 [![](images/button-new.png)](https://trends.axibase.com/5d0563d2/2#fullscreen)